 When in Doubt, Ask Your Vet to Check It Out

 Kittens don't always cooperate and may even scratch you in an effort to break free, so getting a good look might be difficult and leave you still guessing.
 If you're still not sure which sex your kitten is after examining it, don't despair.
 Your vet can determine the sex for you.
 Simply ask him or her to check the kitten on your next scheduled exam.
 Why not make use of your vet's years of expertise?
-In the video below, Dr. Wendy Zimmerman demonstrates exactly how to determine a kitten's gender.
+The veterinarian in the video below demonstrates exactly how to determine a kitten's gender.

 If you have future breeding plans for your kitten, knowing the sex is essential if you're looking for a stud instead of a queen.
 Even if you don't plan to breed, you'll want to know the sex if it makes a difference in the name you'd like to choose.
 Sexing a kitten only takes a few moments, and now you know just how easy it can be.